teholm/amazon-guardduty-hands-on/README.md

 The finding type indicates that an EC2 instance in your environment is communicating outbound to an IP address included on a [custom threat list](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_upload_lists.html).
 Click on **Lists** in the left navigation to view the custom threat list Alice added.

 > GuardDuty uses managed threat intelligence provided by AWS Security and third-party providers, such as ProofPoint and CrowdStike.
 You can expand the monitoring scope of GuardDuty by configuring it to use your own custom trusted IP lists and threat lists.
-If you setup a Master/Member GuardDuty relationship, users from the Master GuardDuty account can manage trusted IP lists and threats lists and they are inherited by the member accounts.
+If you setup a Master/Member GuardDuty structure, users from the Master GuardDuty account can manage trusted IP lists and threats lists and they are inherited by the member accounts.
 Users from the member accounts are not able to modify the lists.

 Users from master GuardDuty accounts can upload and manage trusted IP lists and threat lists.
 Users from member GuardDuty accounts CANNOT upload and manage lists.
 Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts.